 The success of the community in helping solve the king’s financial problems bought them both favour and reproach.
 The monarch valued it, but it also made them vulnerable to the wrath of Christians who became indebted to them.
 And royal favour could be lost abruptly – as happened in 1290 when the community was expelled by Edward I. Incidentally, the royal control over the community has given historians particularly informative records of Jewish financial activity which is often highlighted at the expense of everything else.

 It is not known precisely when the first Jews arrived in Bishop’s Lynn (as King’s Lynn was then known).
 However, one theory is that they probably arrived in Lynn in the late 1150’s.
-In 1145 William d’Aubigny II, Earl of Arundel (who had married Henry I’s widow) opened a mint at Castle Rising.
+In the mid 1140s William d’Aubigny II, Earl of Arundel (who had married Henry I’s widow) opened a mint at Castle Rising.
 It is highly probable that it would have had a Jewish community associated with it.
 When the mint was closed by King Henry II in late 1150’s the Jewish community probably moved to Lynn.

 Whether or not the connection with Castle Rising is accurate, the population of Lynn was certainly expanding after 1150.
 The new Bishop of Norwich (de Turbe) established a second marketplace and a second Chapel of Ease – St Nicholas’ (St James’ was the first Chapel of Ease).
 One of the streets leading into the new marketplace, now known as ‘Surrey Street’, appears on early maps as ‘Jews Lane’.